christian-matt/christian-matt.github.io/README.md

 ## Run locally

-Jekyll requires Ruby 2.7 or newer, RubyGems, GCC, and Make.
+Jekyll requires Ruby 2.7 or newer.
 Follow the official [Jekyll installation guide](https://jekyllrb.com/docs/installation/) for the setup instructions for Windows, macOS, or Linux.
 After installing Ruby, install Bundler if it is not already available:

 ```bash
 gem install bundler